jenlaister/Two-Cents-Gem/README.md

 TwoCents is a multi-functional gem that allows you to conduct a Google search and gives you a random daily fortune complete with a cat ascii.

+COMMANDS:

+$ two_cents search your_search_query

+Allows you to open Google with your search from your terminal with your defaulted browser.

+$ two_cents fortune

+Gives you a random fortune, ascii cat artwork and allows you to query Google from your terminal.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+* Note: We are not affiliated with Google.

 ## Contributing